grillon6u/Data_Science_projects/README.md

 5. Fine-tuning those models (gridsearch, randomizedsearch)
 6. Combining them into one even more performant model using ensemble learning.

 ![EDA of the housing prices in the Californian region](template%26images/images/house.jpg)

 ![Key insights about the target metrci using klib](template%26images/images/eda.jpg)

 ![Example of a decision tree applied to our dataset](template%26images/images/DT.jpg)

+**Result:** The project was successful, and provides a powerful Machine Learning model, that can predict with high accuracy (40K) the price of a house, given specific features.

 ### [Project 5: Tennis sentiment analysis (Webscrapping, twitter scrapping, NLP)](https://github.com/grillon6u/Louis_Portfolio/tree/main/Data-science-projects/tennis_sentiment_analysis_using_NLP_and_webscrapping)